 The cost of moving from Magento 1 to Magento 2 is very much dependent on the complexity of your current website as well — how many integrations, front end and back end customisations, modules/extensions and any bespoke tweaks made there, store views etc — will all influence the time required, and therefore the cost, to re-build your website on Magento 2.
 If you really want a fast turnaround, then we’d definitely recommend working with an experienced agency.

 Magento’s stats show that for both standard and complex Magento 2 site re-builds, the majority of the resource and cost goes towards the front end, customisations, extensions and integrations.
 Magento has built a tool for Developers, which is available in GitHub, to help streamline the process though and it’s what we use when completing our migration projects.

 We can help!

 Working with an agency that has proven success and experience with designing, developing and launching Magento 2 projects on time is key to the agency selection process.

-The multi-award winning Diligent team has a great deal of M2 ecommerce experience for fashion and lifestyle brands, and is helping its clients to drive measurable results.
+The multi-award-winning Diligent team has a great deal of Magento 2 ecommerce experience for fashion and lifestyle brands and is helping its clients to drive measurable results.

 To get started on your project, or quiz us on Magento 2, call us on +44(0)207 739 5745 or email us at firstname.lastname@example.org